shtrausslearning/postgreSQL/join.md

 - Similar to pandas' <code>merge</code> **'how=right'** argument option
 - <code>films</code> is the **left** table and <code>film_reviews</code> is the **right** table
+- We include all the right row data, if the left doesn't contain data, it is allocated NaN

 ```sql
 SELECT